 Tracing can help you practice tattooing as well.
 When you start tattooing, you’ll be following a stencil on your fake skin the same way you follow the design beneath your tracing paper.

 That’s why this is a great time to work on keeping your hand stable while you do your line work.
 Many aspiring artists will attach a tattoo machine to their pencil.
 This lets you get used to the weight and build up your strength for when you start using tattoo machines for hours on end.
+(You can also use this method when you practice shading techniques or on colored pencils.)

 Exercise 2: Adapt Other Artists’ Work